4chan: Christopher Poole

-Notable imageboards
+Notable boards

 /b/

-The "random" board, /b/, follows the design of Futaba Channel's Nijiura board.
+The "random" board, /b/, follows the design of Futaba Channel's Nijiura ("Random") board.
 It was the first board created, and has been described as 4chan's most popular board, accounting for 30% of site traffic in 2009.
 Gawker's Nick Douglas summarized /b/ as a board where "people try to shock, entertain, and coax free porn from each other." /b/ has a "no rules" policy, except for bans on certain illegal content, such as child pornography, invasions of other websites (posting floods of disruptive content), and under-18 viewing, all of which are inherited from site-wide rules.
 The "no invasions" rule was added in late 2006, after /b/ users spent most of that summer "invading" Habbo Hotel.
 The "no rules" policy also applies to actions of administrators and moderators, which means that users may be banned at any time, for any reason, including for no reason at all.
 Due partially to its anonymous nature, board moderation is not always successful—indeed, the site's anti-child pornography rule is a subject of jokes on /b/.
 Christopher Poole told The New York Times, in a discussion on the moderation of /b/, that "the power lies in the community to dictate its own standards" and that site staff simply provided a framework.

 The humor of /b/'s many users, who refer to themselves as "/b/tards", is often incomprehensible to newcomers and outsiders, and is characterized by intricate inside jokes and dark comedy.
 Users often refer to each other, and much of the outside world, as fags.
 They are often referred to by outsiders as trolls, who regularly act with the intention of "doing it for the lulz", a corruption of "LOL" used to denote amusement at another's expense.
-A significant amount of media coverage is in response to /b/'s culture, which has characterised it as adolescent, crude and spiteful, with one publication writing that their "bad behavior is encouraged by the site's total anonymity and the absence of an archive".
+A significant amount of media coverage is in response to /b/'s culture, which has been characterized as adolescent, crude and spiteful, with one publication writing that their "bad behavior is encouraged by the site's total anonymity and the absence of an archive".
 Douglas cited Encyclopedia Dramatica's definition of /b/ as "the asshole of the Internets [sic]".
 Mattathias Schwartz of The New York Times likened /b/ to "a high-school bathroom stall, or an obscene telephone party line", while Baltimore City Paper wrote that "in the high school of the Internet, /b/ is the kid with a collection of butterfly knives and a locker full of porn."
 Wired describes /b/ as "notorious".

 Each post is assigned a post number.
 Certain post numbers are sought after with a large amount of posting taking place to "GET" them.
 A "GET" occurs when a post's number ends in a special number, such as 12345678, 22222222, or every millionth post.
 A sign of 4chan's scaling, according to Poole, was when GETs lost meaning due to the high post rate resulting in a GET occurring every few weeks.
 He estimated /b/'s post rate in July 2008 to be 150,000–200,000 posts per day.